Your Essential Summer Guide to Asheville

 There’s no better way to spend your summer than by becoming one with nature in the serene Blue Ridge Mountains.
 For berry-picking, check out Craggy Gardens or Graybeard Trail for a more challenging, less crowded hike.
 Head to Daniel Ridge Loop Trail for an off-the-beaten-path waterfall hike along the Davidson River.
 For the ultimate summer hike, Graveyard Fields has it all: wildflowers, waterfalls, blueberry bushes and a swimming hole.
 Use Asheville Hike Finder tool to find the perfect path for you and your crew based on difficulty, length, trail usage and handy options like dog-friendliness and views.
 Whichever path you choose, show your love for the land and leave no trace: pick up your trash, respect wildlife and stay on marked trails!

 Immerse yourself in Asheville’s eclectic music scene with live music at one of the area’s premiere outdoor venues.
 Build an entire trip around a concert with your favorite national act at Salvage Station.
 Rabbit Rabbit has some big-name bands coming this summer (via The Orange Peel) and also offers weekly outdoor movies and stand-up comedy.
-Enjoy dinner and a show with the lawn concert series at Isis Music Hall.
+Enjoy dinner and a show at Isis Music Hall.
 The Meadow at Highland Brewing presents a wide range of events throughout the summer including concerts, yoga and glow-in-the-dark volleyball.
 In Black Mountain, Pisgah Brewing offers free and ticketed concerts through the summers at its outdoor stage.

 Asheville loves its free outdoor music!
 Bring a blanket (and banjo) for Shindig on the Green, a favorite local tradition in the heart of downtown Asheville with Southern Appalachian music, dancing, and storytelling.
 On the third Friday of each month, celebrate the weekend and live music at Downtown After 5.
 Or end the day in Black Mountain with Park Rhythms, a free summer outdoor concert series held Thursdays.